 The school publishes an annual Standards and Quality Report which is circulated to parents and is posted on the Council website.
 The report includes attainment information, details of achievements over the last 12 months and identifies the school's priorities for improvement over the next session.
-A copy of our most recent Standards and Quality Report can be found at the following link https://www.pkc.gov.uk/media/31846/Balbeggie-Primary-Standards-and-Quality_Report.pdf?m=6377802857
+A copy of our most recent Standards and Quality Report can be found at the following link Balbeggie Primary School (pkc.gov.uk)

 A summary of the School's Improvement Plan is also available to parents.
 Both these documents help to ensure that parents are kept fully informed of the school's performance.
-A copy of our most recent school inspection can be found at the following link https://www.pkc.gov.uk/media/45355/Balbeggie-HMI-Follow-Up-Report/pdf/Balbeggie HMI Follow through progress report to parents FINAL.pdf? m=637141795041100000
+A copy of our most recent school inspection can be found at the following link Education & Children's Services (pkc.gov.uk)